Involuntary Conversion, Gobbledygook, and Mimicked Algorithms

 The Zeitgeist surrounding Finley’s work was related to the US art activism of the early 90s and their engagement in theoretical linguistics.
 Embedded in the Post-Reagan era and the last breath of the postmodernist paradigm, this was a moment of political numbness.

 The 90s were also a decade of rapid changes in video technology and its presentation formats.
-Finlay’s work Involuntary Conversion possesses not only relevance to both linguistics and technology, but embodies an unusual methodology—and invitation to decode wherever public information appears obscured.
+Finley’s work Involuntary Conversion possesses not only relevance to both linguistics and technology, but embodies an unusual methodology—and invitation to decode wherever public information appears obscured.
 The result could be seen as an “interlaced” inquiry into lines of political text and lines of electronic image technology.
 Through her work, I will try bring language and technology into direct contact, investigating today’s technological agents of political speech.

 I. Reading between the lines